 While all plants with “lily” in their name are either deadly toxic or moderately toxic to your feline companion, there are some cat-friendly plants out there that can add to the décor in your home, yet keep your cat safe and sound.

 Even if your cats chew on these plants, they shouldn’t do them any harm.
 Some plants to try include boston ferns (Nephrolepis exalta bostoniensis), polka dot plant (Hypoestes phyllostachya), and Swedish ivy (Pilea nummulariifolia).

 However, it’s still essential to purchase the exact plant that’s listed as being safe for cats.
 For example, the boston fern is non-toxic to cats, but other ferns, such as emerald fern (Asparagus densiflorus), are poisonous.
 Also, remember that any plant a cat ingests can make them vomit, so still be careful with your cats around any plants or flowers.

 - Related read: Are Bromeliads Toxic to Cats?
 What You Need to Know!

 Peace Lilies and Your Cat

-So, the answer to the question above is yes, Peace Lilies are mildly toxic to cats.
-Therefore, keeping the lilies away from your cat is the best option.
-However, if your cat does get into the plant, it shouldn’t kill them, but it will make them sick, so extra care is needed either way.
+So, the answer to the question above is yes, peace lilies are toxic to cats.
+Therefore, keeping the lilies away from your cat is a must.
+If your cat does get into the plant, you should take them to the vet immediately.
+They are not life-threatening, but they will make them sick, so prompt action is always required.

 Looking for more information on plant toxicity?
 Check out: